 • Origin verification: Procedures for verifying the accuracy of origin declarations and ensuring compliance with the agreement.

-• Origin quotas: Limits on the amount of goods that can be imported into a country under preferential treatment.
+• Origin quotas: Limits on the amount of goods importing into a country via preferential treatment.

 Canada free trade agreements graphic

-Custom Import For Online Orders Shipped from Canada
+Custom Import For Online Orders Shipping from Canada

-Jet helps Canadian companies build durable, efficient import processes that can then be incorporated into the product listing.
+Jet helps Canadian companies build durable, efficient import processes into the product listing.

-• Valuing your Item(s): Although the correct declared value for import is most often the value of the sale or transaction, it is important to understand methods of valuation.
-Issues for valuation include whether or not to include transport costs, insurance, and/ or value added tax.
-Visit our blog on valuation
+• Valuing your Item(s): The correct value declaration for import is most often the value of the sale or transaction.
+It is important to understand other methods of valuation.
+Visit our blog on valuation: Declaring a Value for international shipping.

-• Country of Origin: Useful information on a certificate of origin and when it is needed
+• Country of Origin: Useful information on a certificate of origin.

-• Value Add Tax: Even goods that qualify for duty free import may be subjected to a value added tax.
-It is a requirement when shipping online orders to many countries - most notably the UK and European Union members - that this be prepaid.
-Jet helps companies understand and comply with these requirements.
+• Value Add Tax: Even goods that qualify for duty free import are subject to value add tax.
+It is a requirement when shipping online orders to many countries.
+Most notably to the UK, European Union, Australia and New Zealand.
+Jet helps companies comply with these requirements.

-• Jet Worldwide is a trusted brand helping Canadians connect with international markets
+• Jet Worldwide helps Canadians connect with international markets

-We provides transparency and best in class international shipping solutions for parcels, pallets and online orders shipped from Canada.
+We provides transparency and best in class international shipping solutions for parcels, pallets and online orders shipping.

 Click me